Monotone (software): As Git inspiration

 Instead of adopting Monotone, Torvalds decided to write his own SCM system, Git.
 Git's design uses some ideas from Monotone, but the two projects do not share any core source code.
 Git has a much stronger focus on high performance, inspired by the lengthy history and demanding distributed modes of collaboration used by Torvalds and the other Linux kernel authors.
 Torvalds later commented on Monotone's design and performance:

 If you want a VCS that is written in C++, go play with Monotone.
 Really.
 They use a "real database".
 They use "nice object-oriented libraries".
 They use "nice C++ abstractions".
 And quite frankly, as a result of all these design decisions that sound so appealing to some CS people, the end result is a horrible and unmaintainable mess.

 A key issue debated was whether the replacement of BitKeeper should support cherry picking, whereby a tree maintainer can approve a subset of patches while rejecting others on an individual basis.
 Torvalds argued that this approach "results in the wrong dynamics and psychology in the system" by shifting burden to the upstream maintainers rather than forcing downstream maintainers to put more effort into keeping their trees free from garbage.
 He further argued that Monotone is correct in its aversion to cherry-picking as a feature, but then failed to take it far enough by not making it easy enough to "throw away" unclean working trees after their purpose is served.
 Torvalds also noted his perception that Monotone at that time had not achieved the performance level required by a project as large as Linux kernel development.

 Design

 Like GNU arch, and unlike Subversion, Monotone takes a distributed approach to version control.
 Monotone uses SHA-1 hashes to identify specific files or groups of files, as with Git and Mercurial, in place of linear revision numbers.
 Each participant maintains their own revision history, stored in a local SQLite database.

 Integrity

 Prior to some heavy optimisation in revision 0.27, Monotone's emphasis on correctness over optimisation was often blamed for poor initial experiences.
 The first action of a new user is often to synchronize (clone) a large existing Monotone database, an action which often took hours for large databases, due to the extensive validation and integrity checking which Monotone performs when revisions are moved through the network.
 Once the initial (clone) database is populated, subsequent actions usually proceed more rapidly.
-As of July 2010, there is still room for further optimisation on some rarer functions.